SlugBot/web/patch_notes.md

   - Added `cross-server` setting for `/memberevent` allowing member events to be displayed in all servers the member shares with slugbot.

 ### Bug Fixes
-  - Fixed rounding error with `/range` command
+  - Fixed rounding error with `/range` command.
-  - Fixed member events failing to take level data
+  - Fixed member events failing to take level data.
-  - Fixed member events failing to take set build data
+  - Fixed member events failing to take set build data.
-  - Fixed member events not timing out
+  - Fixed member events not timing out.
+  - Fixed `/vc` commands not working for Custom VCs.

 *****************************